Chart Color Schemes

 The level of general health in Ballajura is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Ballajura shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages.
-However, older and at-risk cohorts have a higher prevalence.
+Ballajura shows healthier-than-average outcomes with lower prevalence of common health conditions among its general population compared to national averages.
+However, older and at-risk cohorts have higher rates of these conditions.

 Frequently Asked Questions - Health